DOdrums/PortfolioProjectOne/README.md

 ![images of website on different devices](assets/images/responsive-screens-website.jpg)

 This project is built as part of the Code Institute Full Stack Software Development course.
-For this course, Dirk Ornée had to build a first Portfolio Project.
-He choose to build a project that combines his knowledge as a professional musician, with his knowledge gained troughout the course.
+For this course, Dirk Ornée had to built a first Portfolio Project.
+He choose to built a project that combines his knowledge as a professional musician, with his knowledge gained troughout the course.

 ## Live Site
 [Fundamentals of Big Band Drumming](https://dodrums.github.io/PortfolioProjectOne/index.html)